 I have inserted some Observations which were made and worked by Your Honours' unfortunate apprentice, David Thompson.
 I am fully convinced they are genuine, and should he ever recover his strength far enough to be capable of undertaking expeditions I think Your Honours may rely on his reports of the situation of any place he may visit.

 David Thompson taking an observation

-By 1792, Thompson was instructed to continue Turnor’s work in the Athabaska with a survey of the waterway through the Muskrat region.
+By 1792, Thompson was instructed to continue Turnor’s work in the Athabasca with a survey of the waterway through the Muskrat region.
 Unfortunately, this expedition could not be completed at that time.
 Thompson obtained a second mandate in 1795.
-Although more direct, the new route to Lake Athabaska was barely passable for canoes loaded with trade goods.
+Although more direct, the new route to Lake Athabasca was barely passable for canoes loaded with trade goods.

 In 1796, Thompson was named “Master to the Northward”.
 In that position his primary responsibility would have been the management of a successful fur trade.
 Unwilling to give up his surveying work, Thompson decided to leave the Hudson’s Bay Company for its main competitor, the North West Company.
 On May 8, 1797, at the age of twenty-seven and determined to pursue a life of exploration and mapping, Thompson left HBC.
 He arrived at Grand Portage, the North West Company's headquarters on Lake Superior, on July 22, 1797.
 The North West Company welcomed him with open arms.